Whitehall, Montana: Arts and culture

 Jefferson Valley Museum displays the history of the area, from the Native American tribes to the arrival of the railroads.
 More than 10,000 artifacts are displayed in a restored dairy barn.

 The Lewis and Clark Caverns are limestone caves open for guided tours during the summer.
 There are trails for hiking or bicycling, camping, and plenty of wildlife watching.

 The Ringing Rocks area has unique rocks that resonate like a bell when struck.

 Whitehall Community Library is a public library which serves the town.

 Recreation

 The multiple nearby rivers give great opportunity for fishing.
 There are four lakes within 60 miles which allow for boating.
 The town is also near five ski resorts and three recreational hot springs.
 Whitehall is between two mountain ranges.
 Both have hiking trails, backpacking, and camping opportunities.
 The Sage Wall, a natural stone batholith, is located nearby.

+Government

+Whitehall has a mayor and town council.
+There are six members in the council.
+Linda Jung was voted mayor in 2025.
+She replaced Mary Hensleigh who did not run for re-election.